witch-team/gdxstore/README.md

 # gdxstore
 A storage and version control tool for WITCH result files.

-Installation for developers:

-`python -m pip install -e .`

-Set your default storage directory:
+Installation: just add the `gdxstore/source` directory to your PATH.
+Using the setup.py file would require using a virtual environment on HPC.
+I prefer to avoid this for now.

+Then copy the configuration file to your WITCH installation folder.
+For example:

-`cp config.ini-example config.ini`
+`cp config.ini-example ../witch/config.ini`

-and replace `<your-username>`, or change the whole directory if you prefer.
+and replace `<your-username>`, or change the whole path if you prefer.